Agent Skills: Subagents Orchestration Guide

 Explicit Stop Points

-Autonomous execution MUST stop and wait for user input at these points:
+Autonomous execution MUST stop and wait for user input at these points.
+Use AskUserQuestion to present confirmations and questions.

 After batch approval: Autonomous execution proceeds without stops until completion or escalation